Learn the Foundations of Chinese Medicine

 The course, Foundations of Chinese Medicine, consists of basic theories such as Yin Yang and Five Elements, Zang Fu theory, TCM etiology, pathology and diagnosis.
 This class is an important bridge from theory to clinic.

-In addition to the teacher contact hours you will work together with your fellow students in a Literature study groupand practise together in the Interactive Practice groups.
-On top of that students can sign up for 5 practical days under supervision of a teacher.
-Already after a few months of theoretical training you can start to do apprenticeships in our clinic or at one of the external clinics approved by Shenzhou Open University of TCM.
+In addition to the teacher contact hours you will work together with your fellow students in a Theory study group and practise together in the Practice study group.
+Already after a few months of theoretical training you can start doing apprenticeships in our clinic or at one of the external clinics approved by Shenzhou Open University of TCM.

 “We educate students in accordance with the highest professional standards”